joelchrono12/joelchrono12.ml/_posts/2024-05-17-arcticons-for-miyoo-mini-plus.md

 That's pretty much all I do when designing icons for the project, and it works out well.
 Except when it doesn't, but Donno is there to help. 😉

 Earlier today I shared the first bits of progress [on my Mastodon profile](https://fosstodon.org/@joel/112456579661251554).
 I used the Silhouette White Icon Pack by Dreambrace to know the resolution and style the icons should follow.
-There's a repor with [the available icon packs for Onion-OS](https://github.com/OnionUI/Themes/blob/main/generated/icons_standalone/index.md) in case you're interested!
+There's a repo with [the available icon packs for Onion-OS](https://github.com/OnionUI/Themes/blob/main/generated/icons_standalone/index.md) in case you're interested!

 {% include img.html image='/assets/img/blogs/2024-05-17-the-first-few-icons-in-action.webp' caption='The first few icons in action' %}